Solar Panels in Newbury, Berkshire

 Do solar panels work in winter in Berkshire?

 Yes, solar panels generate electricity all year round, including during winter months.
 While output is lower from November to February, Berkshire still receives usable daylight hours even in December, and panels work from diffused light on cloudy days.
-Annual generation figures (3,880 kWh for a 4kWp system) already account for this seasonal variation.
+With 1,580 sunshine hours per year, the annual generation figure of 3,872 kWh for a 4kWp system in Newbury already accounts for this seasonal variation.
 Cooler winter temperatures actually improve panel efficiency compared to hot summer days.
 Adding a battery allows you to store daytime generation for evening use when winter daylight hours are shorter.

 Can I sell excess solar electricity?